VictoriaRaven/Translator-Language-Dictionary-App/README.md

 - Click on the Actions to see all the Unit Tests run through GitHub actions by the (.yml) files.
   - Note: You can also see each Weekly Unit progress on Git through the "docs" folder where it shows per each week.
 ### Testing and Debugging
-- Unit Testing: Test each game module (Tic-Tac-Toe, Trivia, Breakout) for correctness.
+- Automated Testing: Test each game module for correctness.
 - Integration Testing: Ensure the main menu and individual game modules work seamlessly together.
 - System Testing: Test the full application to ensure the overall user experience is smooth.
 ### **Automated Testing and Manual Testing Instructions:**